 Student Score Reports

-There is a Student Report for parents that shows results for the individual student, and a School Dashboard (report) for each school.
+There is a Student Report for families that shows results for the individual student, and the California School Dashboard reports results for each school.
 The parent report shows a child’s score on the statewide assessments.
-These scores will not be used to determine whether a student moves on to the next grade.
-Rather, they will represent an opportunity to focus on what supports students will need to achieve college and career readiness.
+These scores are not used to determine whether a student moves on to the next grade.
+Rather, they represent an opportunity to focus on what supports students will need to achieve college and career readiness.